Earley

-In 2014, the RG6 postcode area (which is nearly coterminous with the area of the civil parish) was rated one of the most desirable postcode areas to live in England.
 The main campus of the University of Reading, Whiteknights Park, lies partly in Earley and partly in the borough of Reading.

 History

 Evidence of prehistoric man has been found in locations around Earley.
 For example, a hand axe was found in the railway cutting; flint implements in a garden in Elm Lane; and hand axes in the gardens in Fowler Close and Silverdale Road.
 Most of these finds are thought to date from the late Paleolithic period, around 35,000 years ago.
 Traces of flimsy shelters from the Mesolithic were discovered at the site of the old power station at Thames Valley Park in north Earley.
 Tools from that time have also been found, including a flint blade found in a garden in Silverdale Road.
 Archaeological evidence for continued human presence during the Bronze Age and Iron Age was also discovered on the site of the Thames Valley Park, and Roman remains were found on a building site off Meadow Road.

+The name Earley probably derives from the Old English earnlēah meaning 'eagle wood or clearing'.
+Another suggestion is that it derives from ēarlēah meaning 'gravel wood or clearing'.

 Earley is mentioned in the Domesday Book as "Herlei", with two main manors: Erleigh St Bartholomew, later known as Erleigh Court; and Erleigh St Nicolas, later Erleigh White Knights.
-In Domesday Herlei is said to be "held by Osbern Giffard from the King, previously Dunn held it from King Edward I in freehold.
-The value was 100 shillings, later 60 shillings, now £4".
-The Erleghs, a family of knightly rank who took their name from the manors, held the manors of St Bartholemew and St Nicolas in the latter part of the 12th century through the 13th century and part of the 14th century.
+In Domesday Herlei is said to be "held by Osbern Giffard from the King, previously Dunn held it in alod of King Edward.
+[It was] then [assessed] at 5 hides; now at 2 hides.
+There is land for 7 ploughs.
+In demesne are 1 ½ ploughs; and 4 Villeins and 7 bordars with 2 ½ ploughs.
+There is 1 slave, and 2 fisheries rendering 68d, 20 acres of meadow [and] woodland for 30 pigs.
+The value was 100 shillings, later 60 shillings, now £4" The Erleghs, a family of knightly rank who took their name from the manors, held the manors of St Bartholemew and St Nicolas in the latter part of the 12th century through the 13th century and part of the 14th century.
 John de Erlegh (or John of Earley) was known as the White Knight, hence the renaming of the manor of Erleigh St Nicolas to Whiteknights.
 The Whiteknights estate was later owned by the Englefields, from 1606 to 1798, and then by the Marquis of Blandford, later the 5th Duke of Marlborough.